Jailhouse Rock (film)

-Jailhouse Rock is a 1957 American musical drama film directed by Richard Thorpe and starring Elvis Presley, Judy Tyler, Mickey Shaughnessy, Vaughn Taylor and Jennifer Holden.
-Adapted by Guy Trosper from a story written by Nedrick Young, the film tells the story of Vince Everett (Presley), a convict who learns the guitar while in prison and later becomes a star following his release.

-The film's iconic soundtrack was written by songwriters Mike Stoller and Jerry Leiber.
-The dance sequence to the film's title song is often cited as "Presley's greatest moment on screen."
+Jailhouse Rock is a 1957 American musical drama film directed by Richard Thorpe and starring Elvis Presley.
+Adapted by Guy Trosper from a story written by Nedrick Young, the film tells the story of Vince Everett (Presley), a convict who learns the guitar while in prison and becomes a star following his release.
+Four of the film's songs were written by Jerry Leiber and Mike Stoller including the title track, which became a highly-praised production number in the film as well as one of Presley's biggest hit singles, spending seven weeks at number one on the U.S. charts.

-Jailhouse Rock premiered in Memphis, Tennessee on October 17, 1957, and was released nationwide on November 8, 1957.
+Jailhouse Rock premiered in Memphis, Tennessee on October 17, 1957, and was released nationwide on November 8.
 It peaked at #3 on the Variety box-office chart and finished #14 for the year, grossing $4 million.
+The film initially earned mixed reviews, with much of the negative targeted at the unpleasant personality of the character played by Presley.
+The release was also somewhat overshadowed by the tragic highway death of leading lady Judy Tyler shortly after the film's completion.
+Presley reportedly was so devastated by Tyler's death that he never watched the film or discussed it.

-The film initially earned mixed reviews, with much of the negative targeted at Presley.
-In 2004, the film was selected for preservation in the National Film Registry by the Library of Congress, who deemed it "culturally, aesthetically or historically significant."
+On March 18, 2004, Jailhouse Rock was selected for preservation in the National Film Registry by the Library of Congress, who deemed it "culturally, aesthetically or historically significant."

 Plot

-Construction worker Vince Everett accidentally kills a drunken, belligerent man in a barroom brawl and is sentenced to 10–14 months in the state penitentiary for manslaughter.
-His cellmate, washed-up country singer Hunk Houghton, in jail for bank robbery, teaches Vince a few guitar chords.
+Construction worker Vince Everett accidentally kills a drunken man in a brawl and is sentenced to between a minimum of one to a maximum of ten years in the state penitentiary.
+His cellmate, washed-up country singer Hunk Houghton, incarcerated for bank robbery, teaches Vince some guitar chords.
 Hunk then convinces Vince to participate in an inmate show that is broadcast on nationwide television.
-After his appearance, Vince receives many fan letters, but the jealous Hunk prevents their delivery.
+After his appearance, Vince receives fan letters, but the warden prevents their delivery.

 Hunk convinces Vince to sign a pact to become equal partners in his act when they are both free.
-Later, during an inmate riot in the mess hall, a guard shoves Vince, who retaliates by striking the guard.
+Later, during an inmate riot in the mess hall, a guard shoves Vince, who retaliates by striking him.
 As punishment, the warden orders Vince to be lashed with a whip.
-Vince later learns that Hunk attempted to bribe the guards to forgo the punishment but did not have enough money.
+Vince later learns that Hunk attempted to bribe the guards to forego the punishment but did not have enough money.